easycrud/.github/profile/README.md

 This project is aimed at providing a series of handy packages for the development of a classic CRUD web application.
-The packages are work around a standard database table definition schema writter in JSON.
+The packages are work around one kind of standard database table definition schema writter in JSON.
 An example is provided below and the full definition can found here: [TableDefinition](https://github.com/easycrud/toolkits/blob/master/index.d.ts#L86)

 ```
 {